 However, there are many other roadblocks that women could potentially encounter when trying to conceive, regardless of their age.
-Prof. Tzeng has observed that patients with endometriosis experience significantly greater difficulty in conceiving.
-Endometriosis is a common condition that occurs in approximately six to ten percent of the general female population.
-Among women with endometriosis, about 30 to 50 percent are infertile1.
+Prof Tzeng has observed that patients with endometriosis experience significantly greater difficulty in conceiving.
+Endometriosis is a common condition that occurs in approximately 6 to 10% of the general female population.
+Among women with endometriosis, about 30 to 50% are infertile.1

-Prof. Tzeng shares that patients with PCOS usually display high levels of Anti-Müllerian Hormone, or AMH.
+Prof Tzeng shares that patients with PCOS usually display high levels of AMH.

 AMH as a tool for IVF